 February 2, 2018 Nacogdoches — Future college students will have the opportunity to experience a taste of campus life during a free, action-packed open-house Saturday, Feb.
 24, at Stephen F. Austin State University in Nacogdoches.

 Prospective students can visit with university faculty and staff members, tour the campus and residence halls, and preview academic programs during the SFA Showcase Saturday event.

 "There is no better time than Showcase Saturday to visit the beautiful SFA campus and witness firsthand what it's like to be a Lumberjack," said Jessica Maynard, assistant director of SFA's Office of Admissions.

 "Guests are encouraged to visit one-on-one with our faculty members to learn more about our quality, personalized academic programs, and our staff members will be available to answer questions about everything from admission requirements to financial aid to residence life," Maynard added.

 SFA is a comprehensive, residential university located in the heart of Texas Forest Country.
-Approximately 13,000 students attend SFA, which is within a few hours' drive of Texas' major metropolitan areas.
+Approximately 13,000 students attend SFA, which is within a few hours drive of Texas' major metropolitan areas.

-Guests will then be able to visit with representatives of the academic departments until 4 p.m. at the Academic Fair in the Student Recreation Center.
-A Student Services Fair will be held from 2:30 to 4:30 p.m. on the first floor of the Baker Pattillo Student Center.
+Guests will then be able to visit with representatives from academic departments until 4 p.m. during the Academic Fair in the Student Recreation Center.
+A Student Services Fair will be held from 2:30 to 4:30 p.m. on the first floor of the student center.